param07/WebScrapper/README.md

 > pip install -r requirements.txt  # To install dependencies
 > python main.py                # To run the application
 ```
+Then we can access the our FastAPI APIs using the URL: http://127.0.0.1:8000/docs

 ## Environment Variables

 To run this project, you will need to configure the following environment variables to your config.py file as per your requirements